VoxelCubes/AdvancedAsciiArt/README.md

 |![original](image_out/cc0_house_tweaked_glyph.jpg)|

 ### Highly configurable
-There are many different settings you can tweak to get the output just right.
+There are many settings you can tweak to get the output just right.
 Sometimes changing a few settings is necessary to get good results.

 ## How to run it